 Inspired by the film of the same name, Bring It On: The Musical takes you on a high-flying, energy-fuelled journey which tackles friendship, jealousy, betrayal and forgiveness – wrapped up in explosive choreography and tricks.

 Bring It On is brought to the stage by a multi-award winning creative team including music by Hamilton’s Lin-Manuel Miranda and Pulitzer Prize winning Tom Kitt, a book by Tony Award winner Jeff Whitty and lyrics by lyrics are by both Lin-Manuel Miranda and Amanda Green.

 Bring It On: The Musical is booking until 22 January 2022 at Queen Elizabeth Hall, Southbank Centre, London.

 What is Bring It on: The Musical about?

 Cheer-royalty and newly crowned Squad Captain, Campbell (Davies), should be embarking on her most cheertastic senior year at Truman High School.

 When she’s forced to move to the neighbouring hard-knock Jackson High, Campbell fears her life is over.

 But an unlikely friendship catapults Campbell back into contention, with a powerhouse squad and the fire to achieve the impossible.

-Who’s in the Bring It on: The Musical cast?
+Who’s in the cast of Bring It on: The Musical?